He Said-She Said: Is This Behavior Inappropriate?

 Well, because it appears that there is extreme emotional dependency going on here—either the pastor being dependent on your fiancée or your fiancée being dependent on the pastor.
 And what’s inappropriate about that?
-For starters, since the pastor is your spiritual leader, he should not want to cause a fellow or weaker believer to stumble (Rom.
-14:19-21).
-Since he is married he needs to respect his wife, and her position of importance and honor in his life (Eph.
-5:25) as his mate, and to make sure that his actions are above reproach.
+For starters, since the pastor is your spiritual leader, he should not want to cause a fellow or weaker believer to stumble (Romans 14:19-21).
+Since he is married he needs to respect his wife, and her position of importance and honor in his life (Ephesians 5:25) as his mate, and to make sure that his actions are above reproach.

 And how does one live above reproach?

 By not doing or saying anything that would make someone else think that something very wrong is going on.

 Avoid every kind of evil (1 Thessalonians 5:22).

 Well, what’s so evil about a pastor talking with one of his parishioners on the phone?
 Nothing in and of itself.
 But what could lead to something evil is frequent and private communication between a married man and an unmarried woman.
 It’s a potential recipe for disaster.
 Emotional affairs are easy to fall prey to, and their kissing cousin—a physical affair—is only one step away.